Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: CONTROL CALCULATION WITH LIMITED COMMUNICATION

-Another difference between the decentralized (\ref{eq_qp_dec}) and the centralized (\ref{eq_stacked_qp_q_constraints}) QPs is how the size of the optimization variable and number of constraints vary with the number of vehicles $k$.
+Another difference between the limited communication (\ref{eq_qp_dec}) and the centralized (\ref{eq_stacked_qp_q_constraints}) QPs is how the size of the optimization variable and number of constraints vary with the number of vehicles $k$.
 In the centralized approach (\ref{eq_stacked_qp_q_constraints}) the size of the optimization variable grows linearly with $k$ while the number of constraints grows quadratically.
-On the other hand, in the decentralized QP (\ref{eq_qp_dec}), the size of the optimization variable and number of constraints are constant and linear, respectively.
+On the other hand, in the limited communication QP (\ref{eq_qp_dec}), the size of the optimization variable and number of constraints are constant and linear, respectively.